HC workplace training 50 .jpg

 This is also helpful to remember when we’re having a nuanced conversation or we need someone to first see their behaviour as getting in the way of their own success.

 Every conversation you have is an opportunity to practise improving your communication.
-Using the Feed Forward Framework, we hope is a step in a helpful direction.
+Using the Feed Forward Framework, we hope, is a step in a helpful direction.

-Feed Forward Framework:
+Happiness Concierge Feed Forward Framework:

 1. Observation: I’ve noticed …